-We also contribute to developing management guidelines to improve the viability of remnant vegetation, which is important to the survival of Australia’s threatened species.
+We contribute to developing management guidelines to improve the viability of remnant vegetation.

 Invasive plants and the susceptibility of Australian plant communities is another research focus helping both revegetation efforts and remnant management.

 Our research draws on the Australian National Herbarium’s collection and database of 1.4 million plant specimens.